Resisty/mtg-commander-records/README.md

  Name | Description
 :----:|:------------
 <a name="again-again-again">Again!
 Again!
 Again!</a> | Cast or play the same card three times.
 If you're playing a flashback deck like Elsha, four times.
 <a name="incremental-value">Incremental Value</a> | Only deal increasing amounts of damage.
 For example: you tap a Tim to ping for one.
-The next damage you deal must be at least two, and so on.</a
+The next damage you deal must be at least two, and so on.

 ---
 ---